ChenChenChen-3/ACT_SAT_Project/README.md

-1. Problem Statement:
+1. Problem Statement:<br>
-    SAT Test and ACT Test are the key for high school student approach college and career path which make the tests essential.
-College Board, the organization that create SAT Test, believed the test can help student better understand their ability and approach to the ideal major.
-In 2018, more than 2 million students in the class took the test.
-But the data could be temporarily.
+SAT Test and ACT Test are the keys for high school student approach college and career path which make the tests essential.
+College Board, the organization that creates SAT Test, believed the test can help the student better understand their ability and approach to the ideal major.
+In 2018, more than 2 million students in the class took the test. <br>
-    Therefore, the goal of this project is to know how to improve participation rate of SAT Test.
-Based on analysis, visualize data ,and do some research.
+Therefore, the goal of this project is to know how to improve the participation rate of the SAT Test.
+Based on the analysis, visualize data, and do some research.
 We will be able to seek for the possible issue and find the solutions.

 2. Data Dictionary